 Getting the project team on the same page is a major part of the project manager’s job at the execution stage, but they are also responsible for managing every aspect of construction.
 They must:

 - Realign project plans if the need arises

 - Implement tracking measures

 In the inevitable event that tasks need to be re-ordered, or changed, it is essential that project plans are updated accordingly.
-The project plan should be the single source of truth and provide a live trajectory or status of the project.
+During project implementation, the project plan should be the single source of truth and provide a live trajectory or status of the project.